Mary Elizabeth Winstead

 In 2021, the couple welcomed their son

-On June 27, 2021, the couple welcomed their son Laurie.
-Clara, who initially had a negative reaction to her stepmother, posted a photo holding the baby and congratulated the new parents.
-In April 2022, it was revealed that Ewan and Mary had a secret wedding.
+On June 27, 2021, the couple welcomed son Laurie.
+Clara, who'd initially reacted negatively to her stepmother, posted a photo holding the baby and congratulated the new parents.
+In April 2022, news broke that Ewan and Mary had secretly married.

 Mary Elizabeth Winstead Now